simeonlin/qute-blog/README.md

-# Simple Blog Showcase with Quarkus Renarde with Qute, Unpoly and Tailwind CSS
+# Simple Blog Showcase of Quarkus Renarde with Qute, Unpoly and Tailwind CSS

 ## Including
 - Responsive layout with Tailwind CSS